All Blogs

 Using a conversion chart, the ACT converts the raw score into scale score.
 Remember, there’s no penalty for incorrect answers.

-Finally, the ACT corporation calculates the average scale score of all the compulsory sections.
+Finally, the ACT corporation calculates the composite score by averaging the scaled scores of the three required sections (English, Math, and Reading).
 If the average contains fractions, it is rounded to the nearest integer.

 Any values below 0.5 will be rounded off to the previous whole number, while any value equal to or above 0.5 will be rounded off to the next whole number.
 So an average of 30.1 or 30.4 is rounded off to 30, while an average of 30.5 or 30.9 will be rounded off to 31.